 Fashion Textiles BA (Hons)

-Turn your passion for colour, texture and pattern into a career in fashion with our BA (Hons) Fashion Textiles degree course, where you’ll have the freedom to explore and create in traditional and contemporary ways.
+Turn your passion for colour, texture and pattern into a career in fashion with our BA (Hons) Fashion Textiles degree course at UCA Rochester.

-Through a wide range of design-led projects, this course sets itself apart by giving you the skills to become not only an excellent fashion designer but also a specialist in print design as you develop an in-depth understanding of a range of techniques.
+This course will give you the freedom to explore printed textiles through a wide range of design-led projects, and sets itself apart by giving you the skills to become not only an excellent fashion designer but also a specialist in print design as you develop an in-depth understanding of hand and digital techniques.

 In our open studio environment, you’ll have plenty of space to develop the visual, creative and practical skills you need to work in contemporary textiles.
 Your printed designs could be realised as anything from a catwalk collection, to a fabric design and accessories or fashion-led interiors and textile art.